NFDI4BIOIMAGE/training/_sources/content_types/collection.md

 Euro-BioImaging has developed a Data Management Plan (DMP) template with questions tailored to bioimaging research projects.
 Outlining data management practices in this way ensures traceability of project data, allowing for a continuous and unambiguous flow of information throughout the research project.
 This template can be used to satisfy the requirement to submit a DMP to certain funders.
 Regardless of the funder, Euro-BioImaging users are encouraged to provide a DMP and can use this template accordingly.&nbsp;
 This DMP template is available as a fillable PDF with further instructions and sample responses available by hovering over the fillable fields.&nbsp;

-Tags: Bioimage Analysis, Fair-Principles, Research Data Management
+Tags: Bioimage Analysis, FAIR-Principles, Research Data Management

 Content type: Collection, Tutorial